Affiliate marketing is alive and kicking. In the U.S., companies will spend over $8.2 billion on this channel in 2022.

 Affiliate advertising fraud topped $65 billion in 2020 and could surge north of $100 billion by 2023, which is staggering!

 If you don't know what to look for, affiliate fraudsters could trick you out of massive sums of money.
-This guide exposes eight of the most common affiliate marketing scams of 2022.
+This guide exposes eight of the most common affiliate marketing scams.
 We'll explain how it all works, and reveal the warning signs, so you don’t fall victim to these expensive traps.

 What Is Affiliate Marketing?

 Affiliate marketing is an advertising model where a third-party publisher earns a commission for promoting the products or services of another retailer.
 The affiliate partners receive rewards in return for helping the retailer generate new leads or sales.

 It’s a win-win situation, where affiliate partners can help retailers generate more leads for their business, which helps grow sales and profits.

 Sounds good, right?
 The question on many people's minds is whether affiliate marketing is too good to be true?